 Muck Removal

-However, if there is dirt or debris directly inside your dog’s eye and not just in the corners, you will need to flush it out with an eyewash.
+If there is dirt or debris directly inside your dog’s eye and not just in the corners, you will need to flush it out with an eyewash.
 Don’t go up to the bathroom and grab the Visine; be sure to consider your dog’s safety and comfort by purchasing an eyewash just for him.
 Canine-friendly solutions, such as EyeClens are available at most any pet supply store.
 They may also be found at your vet’s office.

 To use the eye wash, put the bottle near, but not in, your dog’s eye and squeeze the bottle gently.
 Be sure that the bottle is angled downward, so that gravity will assist you in flushing out the debris.
 Give your dog a treat afterwards, as this can be quite stressful for him.